 Beyond the classroom, our department is proud to offer numerous experience-based learning opportunities in a diverse range of professional settings, including museums, academic publishing, research internships, and marketing.
 These opportunities allow students to apply their rich academic background in history to practical problem solving, thereby enhancing their future career goals and options.
 The experiential learning opportunities offered by the department bring a unique perspective to a History degree and ultimately provide an enriching and exciting curriculum.
-In 2020-21, while the pandemic makes placements difficult to pursue, we are thrilled to offer many outstanding remote learning opportunities.

 HIST 212: Experiential Learning in Historical Practice